ievaaleksandravica/nodejs-basics/README.md

    * requiring `postman-request` npm package for easier API processing
    * requiring `config.js` to access WeatherStack API key
    * calling WeatherStack API key, using the `request({url:url}, (error, response) => {}) function
    * one of `error` or `response` is always going to be undefined.
    * printing a small forecast to the user (using `WeatherStack` API)
    * calling & returning geocode using a callback function `utils/geocode.js`
    * calling & returning forecast using a callback function `utils/geocode.js`
    * callback chaining - calling forecast callback within geocoding function.
    * adding `process.argv` to get location from the terminal
-   * refactored using destructuring and es6 object shorthand

 * `utils/geocode.js`
    * geocode callback function using `mapbox` api
    * Error handling
      * low level errors, where error argument exists and response is not defined
      * no matching results - there is a response but with error code
    * returning respective data in callback
    * refactored using destructuring and es6 object shorthand
 * `utils/forecast.js`